 But there’s a lot more to unpack.
 With 14 partners and a not-so-simple rate at which points from your Capital One Venture card transfer over to airlines, there’s plenty to digest before the roll out next month.

 Read on for our guide on making sense of this upcoming feature and how to make the most of it.

 Falling Short of Chase and the Other Competition

 There’s no question that this will be a big improvement for Capital One Venture points.
 The ability to transfer points or book directly is what makes Chase Ultimate Rewards Points so valuable.
 That flexibility is a big part of why we’ve named the Chase Sapphire Preferred our #1 Starter Card.

 But while the added flexibility to Capital One points is great, the value isn’t nearly as good as Chase and other competitors.
 That’s because of a comparatively poor transfer ratio.
 Every 2 Capital One points will transfer to 1.5 airline miles, no matter which of the 12 transfer partners you utilize.

 Take the Capital One Venture Card’s traditional 50,000-point sign-up bonus after spending $3,000 in the first 3 months of card membership.
 Transfer it to any airline partner, and you’ll have 37,500 miles.
-With the limited-time offer of 75,000 points after spending $5,000, you could get 56,250 miles with the airline of your choice.

 That’s nothing to sneeze at.
 But compared to the 1:1 ratio you get with most transfers through Chase, American Express and Citi, it’s disappointing as far as utilizing a sign-up bonus is concerned.